Analyzing Tractor Supply (TSCO) & Ferguson (FERGD)

 |N/A

-Tractor Supply presently has a consensus target price of $87.29, indicating a potential downside of 5.80%.
-Given Tractor Supply’s higher possible upside, equities analysts clearly believe Tractor Supply is more favorable than Ferguson.
+Tractor Supply presently has a consensus price target of $87.29, indicating a potential downside of 1.93%.
+Given Tractor Supply’s higher possible upside, analysts clearly believe Tractor Supply is more favorable than Ferguson.

-Tractor Supply pays an annual dividend of $1.24 per share and has a dividend yield of 1.3%.
-Ferguson pays an annual dividend of $0.10 per share and has a dividend yield of 1.2%.
-Tractor Supply pays out 37.2% of its earnings in the form of a dividend.
-Tractor Supply has increased its dividend for 7 consecutive years.
-Tractor Supply is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

 Summary